Election adds bounce to sugar demand in India

 MILLERS EMERGE WINNERS

-Sugar millers such as Shree Renuka, Bajaj Hindusthan, Balrampur Chini Mills and E.I.D-Parry have emerged as winners as the price of the sweetener has soared.
+Sugar millers such as Shree Renuka, Bajaj Hindusthan (BJHN.NS), Balrampur Chini Mills (BACH.NS) and E.I.D-Parry (EIDP.NS) have emerged as winners as the price of the sweetener has soared.

 Indian sugar prices have surged over 10 percent since early March and reached a 14-1/2 month high on April 4.